Econify/graphql-rest-router/README.md

 ### Redis Cache
 As of the time of this writing, a REDIS interface for GQL Rest Router is not yet available.
 Feel free to submit a PR.

+### Custom Cache Engine
+If you have a unique cache situation, or use a cache that does not ship by default with GQL Rest Router, you may implement a custom cache as long as it adheres to the ICacheEngine interface.

+Simply said, provide an object that contains `get` and `set` functions.
+See `InMemoryCache.ts` as an example.

 ## Swagger / Open API
 As GraphQL Rest Router exposes your API with new routes that aren't covered by GraphQL's internal documentation or introspection queries, GraphQL Rest Router ships with support for Swagger (Open Api V2), Open API (V3) and API Blueprint (planned).
 When mounting a documentation on GraphQL Rest Router, it will automatically inspect all queries in the schema you provided and run an introspection query on your GraphQL server to dynamically assemble and document the types / endpoints.